Criminal Justice - Policing

 Are you cut out to do justice?

-You can be part of the process that keeps streets safe with the Policing - Criminal Justice program.
+You can be part of the process that keeps streets safe with the Criminal Justice - Policing program.
 Our intensive, two-year diploma will give you the skills and knowledge you need to make an impact in this vital field.
-You’ll learn from qualified instructors with real policing experience, covering topics ranging from criminal and procedural law to interpersonal skills and criminology.
-You’ll also gain valuable training learning about interviewing, courtroom procedures, conflict management, and investigative techniques.
+You’ll learn from qualified instructors with real policing experience, covering topics ranging from criminal and procedural law to ethics and criminology.
+You’ll also gain valuable instruction regarding interviewing, courtroom procedures, conflict management, and investigative techniques.

 Criminal Justice - Policing is right for you if you: